Groundwater in Jefferson County

 A Loss & A Burden

-The fate of the cavern below Charles Town was officially decided in 1997.
-The West Virginia Department of Environmental Protection (WVDEP) entered the cave to collect water samples and inspect the space.
-Sampling revealed the presence of total petroleum hydrocarbons (TPH) in the water at a level of 4.59 parts per million.
-TPH is the result of the chemical breakdown of petroleum products, specifically diesel-range organic compounds.
+In 1997, the West Virginia Department of Environmental Protection (WVDEP) entered the cave to collect water samples and inspect the space.
+Sampling revealed high levels of total petroleum hydrocarbons (TPH) in the water.
 The WVDEP also noted that the water in the cavern smelled of fuel.
 In response to the inspection results, the community and WVDEP collectively decided to close and seal the remainder of the entrances to the cavern throughout Charles Town to reduce the risk of human contact with the contaminated air and water.

 Unfortunately, West Virginia is no stranger to groundwater contamination.
 In a recent study by three major environmental groups, entitled ”Watered Down Justice,” 36 of West Virginia’s 55 counties were ranked worst in the nation in EPA water violation offenses.
 Historically, West Virginia’s primary sources of groundwater contamination included mining and drilling, heavy industry, agriculture, railyards, refineries, and fuel bulk terminals.
 With frequently lax state enforcement on corporate liability for contamination, the costs of remediation continue to burden future generations.